tomato42/tls13-spec/draft-ietf-tls-tls13.md

 ###  Diffie-Hellman

 A conventional Diffie-Hellman computation is performed.
-The negotiated key (Z) is used as the shared_secret, and is converted into the master secrets, as specified above.
+The negotiated key (Z) is used as the shared_secret, and is used in the key schedule as specified above.
 Leading bytes of Z that contain all zero bits are stripped before it is used as the input to the PRF.